troy896/magisk-files/note.md

-## Magisk b2f9608b-delta by HuskyDG
+## Magisk b68eccb8-delta by HuskyDG

 ### What is new?

-- Update MagiskHide, decrease the chance of facing the problem that root detection is performed before MagiskHide handles it
+- Revert "Inject Magisk service through `exec`"

 ### Diffs to official Magisk